codingvc/codingvc/_posts/2017-12-15-office-hours-with-an-engineer-turned-vc.markdown

 The time slots will be between 10am and 6pm.

-There won't be any online/remote sessions -- I tried that last year and it didn't work as well as in person.
+There won't be any online/remote sessions -- I tried that last year and it didn't work as well as in-person.

 **Who is this for?**